What is folic acid?

 Folic acid is a B vitamin.
 Getting enough folic acid before and during pregnancy can help prevent neural tube defects (NTDs), which are serious birth defects of the brain and spinal cord.
 NTDs include spina bifida, anencephaly, and encephalocele.
 Learn more about folic acid and NTDs from the Centers for Disease Control and Prevention (CDC).

 How much folic acid should a woman consume?

-It is recommended that all women of childbearing age take at least 0.4-0.8 mg (or 400-800 micrograms) of folic acid daily.
+It is recommended that all women of childbearing age take 400 micrograms of folic acid daily.
 Folic acid is found in multivitamins and prenatal vitamins.
-Although folic acid is also found in a variety of foods, it is very difficult for a balanced diet alone to provide the recommended daily dose of folic acid.
+Although folic acid is also found in a variety of foods, it is difficult for a balanced diet alone to provide the recommended daily dose of folic acid.
 Therefore, a daily multivitamin with folic acid is suggested.

 I’m not planning a pregnancy-should I take a multivitamin with folic acid?